ysmood/github-trending/readme.md

 ## Design the Weight Algorithm

 How to score a repository by its quality?
 What will make you think a repository's quality is high?
-What cards do we have?
 For Github we have

 ## The Approach